srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/5g_nsa/source/index.rst

 The Callbox runs both the eNB/ gNB and the EPC.

+Tests may be carried out over-the-air or using a cabled setup.
-For this set-up a wired connection is used between the UE and the eNB/ gNB (i.e from the x300 to the PCIe SDR cards on the Callbox).
-These conections run through -30 dB attenuators.
-This is shown clearly on the figure above.
-The PSS inputs for the accurate clocking of both the UE and Callbox are also shown.
+For this example, we use a cabled setup between the UE and the eNB/ gNB (i.e from the x300 to the PCIe SDR cards on the Callbox).
+These conections run through -30 dB attenuators as shown in the figure above.
+The PPS inputs for the accurate clocking of both the UE and Callbox are also shown.

 Limitations
 ***********